JohnLCaron/rlauxe/README.md

 The [SHANGRLA python library](https://github.com/pbstark/SHANGRLA) is the work of Philip Stark and collaborators, released under the AGPL-3.0 license.

-Rlauxe uses the [Raire Java library](https://github.com/DemocracyDevelopers/raire-java) for Ranked Choice contests, also called Instant runoff Voting (IRV).
+Rlauxe uses the [Raire Java library](https://github.com/DemocracyDevelopers/raire-java) for Instant runoff Voting (IRV) contests.
 Raire-Java is Copyright 2023-2025 Democracy Developers.
 It is based on software (c) Michelle Blom in C++ https://github.com/michelleblom/audit-irv-cp/tree/raire-branch, and released under the GNU General Public License v3.0.